-Oil and gas pipes differ from many aspects.
-For different materials, different delivery stages and different sectors of upstream, midstream or downstream, we use different pipes.
+Oil and gas pipes differ in many aspects.
+For different materials, different delivery stages, and different sectors of upstream, midstream, or downstream, we use different pipes.

 Gathering pipes are used to deliver oil and gas products from the source to processing plants or storage tanks.
 Typical materials carried by gathering pipes are usually natural gas and crude oil.

 Gathering pipes are comparatively short and much smaller than transmission pipes.
 The longest diameter we can see today is around 20’’.

 Transmission pipes are used to transport crude oil, natural gas, and refined products for long-distance.
 They are used to move the product from the production regions to distribution centers.
 They often have large diameters.

 Transmission pipes operate at high pressures, with each transmission line using compressor stations for gas lines and pump stations for crude oil and liquid products.